Jotis86/Cleanly/README.md

 ### 🚫 Outlier Removal
 - **Z-Score**: Removes rows where numeric values have a Z-Score greater than a threshold (default: 3).
 - **IQR (Interquartile Range)**: Removes rows where numeric values fall outside the IQR range.

+### 🔄 Data Transformation
+- **Normalize Data**: Scale numeric columns to a range between 0 and 1 for better comparability.
+- **Encode Categorical Columns**: Convert text/categorical columns to numeric values for analysis.
+- **Rename Columns**: Change column names for better clarity or consistency.
+- **Delete Specific Columns**: Remove unnecessary columns from the dataset.

+### 🔍 Data Filtering & Sorting
+- **Filter Rows**: Filter data based on specific column values with options for different comparison types.
+- **Sort Data**: Order the dataset by any column in ascending or descending order.

 ### 📊 Data Visualization
 - **Histograms**: Displays the distribution of numeric values.